microbit-foundation/dev-docs/hardware/edgeconnector.md

 3. The DAL DynamicPWM driver (and the underlying Nordic timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
 Any attempt to allocate a 4th pin for PWM use, will disable one of the existing PWM pins.

-4. Digital input pins are by default configured with internal pull down resistors when the pins are configured by the DAL.
+4. A digital input pin's internal pull resistor is configured by default to pull-down by the DAL/CODAL.

 5. Functions in brackets should be used with caution, as other features of the device may become unstable, degraded or non operational, if their normal use is not disabled in the software first.